 Info: www.oasinaturalisticalavalle.it- Tel. +39 075 84 72 865 -+39 328 30 55 083 (M.Maddalena Chiappini)

 Isola Polvese falls under the jurisdiction of Castiglione del Lago and is the largest of the three islands.
 It bears witness to many centuries of history with such churches as the Chiesa di San Secondo, the Monastero Olivetano, the Chiesa di San Giuliano and a recently restored 14th century castle.
 The Porcinai Pool (in the Aquatic Plants garden) is also very interesting.
 It was created in the late 1950s by landscape architect Pietro Porcinai.

 Environmental sustainability is the philosophy with which the island is managed and it has resulted in the creation of an educational scientific park which conducts research, offers classes and teaches students about the environment.
-The island is home to a Stay and Study Centre with a meeting hall, accommodations and hostel.
+The island is home to an hostel.

 Isola Maggiore is under the jurisdiction of Tuoro sul Trasimeno and is the only one of the three islands that has a stable population.
 It still preserves the unique atmosphere of a 15th century fishing village.
 In 1211 Saint Francis of Assisi came here at Lent to pray and fast in peace and quiet, and there is now a lovely chapel dedicated to his arrival on the island during a violent storm, marking the place where he landed and knelt down in prayer.
 One of the feathers in the cap of the island is the Irish-point lace made by the local women.
 The Isola Maggiore Museum Circuit indicates the most important places to see on the island.

 Info: Associazione Turistica Pro Loco di Isola Maggiore - +39 075 8254233 - firstname.lastname@example.org

 Servizio Navigazione: Tel. +39 075 9637702